-- 1. Buffers for subsurface drip irrigation of secondary treated effluent downslope of an upslope property boundary, may be reduced to 0.5 metre. - 2.
-In drinking water extraction areas and oyster aquaculture areas, buffers should be set in consultation with Water Authorities and NSW Food Authority.
-Examples can be found in the 'Designing and Installing On-site Wastewater Management Systems (WaterNSW 2023a) and NSW Oyster Industry Sustainable Aquaculture Strategy (DPI 2021a). - 3.
+- In drinking water extraction areas and oyster aquaculture areas, buffers should be set in consultation with Water Authorities and NSW Food Authority.
+Examples can be found in the Designing and Installing On-site Wastewater Management Systems (WaterNSW 2023a) and NSW Oyster Industry Sustainable Aquaculture Strategy (DPI 2021a). - 4.
 This includes bores and wells with water used for potable use (e.g. within a dwelling).
 Reduced buffers must be justified by viral die-off modelling.
-In groundwater extraction areas for a potable supply, buffers should be set in consultation with Water Authorities. - 4.
-Vertical separation from the point of effluent application at the base of the effluent application system to the highest seasonal water table as evidenced by soil mottling, or other limiting layer.
+In groundwater extraction areas for a potable supply, buffers should be set in consultation with Water Authorities.

+Vertical separation is from the point of effluent application at the base of the effluent application system to the highest seasonal water table as evidenced by soil mottling, or other limiting layer.
 Where the separation distance is less than 0.6 metre the point of application should be raised by importation of soil or sand to create a raised bed or mound.

-Site and system constraints and scale descriptors are outlined below in Table 4-3.
+Site and system constraints and scale descriptors are outlined below in Table 4-4.
 The buffer for a particular site feature or sensitive receptor should be selected from the buffer distance range according to a risk assessment which considers where each of the relevant site and system constraints lie on the respective constraint scale.